DataDog/hiring-engineers/answers.md

 ![screen5mins](images/Snip20200630_24.png)

 Timeboards have a very specific structure, so you are only able to add it to the grid of graphs.
-However Datadog provides another type of dashboard, screen boards, which I love as I can get more flexibility with the placement of graphs.
+However Datadog provides another type of dashboard, screen boards, which I love as I can get more flexibility with the placement of graphs. <br>
+So a time series line graph displays a line for each group of data.
+You can choose any metric collected, as long as the metric has seen new data in the last 24 hours.<br>

 ### * **Bonus Question**: What is the Anomaly graph displaying?